aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/migration-from-microsoft-office-automation-to-aspose/create-a-chart-in-a-microsoft-powerpoint-presentation/_index.md

 {{% alert color="primary" %}}

  Charts are visual representations of data that are widely used in presentations.
-This article shows the code for create a chart in Microsoft PowerPoint programmatically by using [VSTO](/slides/androidjava/create-a-chart-in-a-microsoft-powerpoint-presentation/) and [Aspose.Slides for Java](/slides/androidjava/create-a-chart-in-a-microsoft-powerpoint-presentation/).
+This article shows the code for create a chart in Microsoft PowerPoint programmatically by using [VSTO](/slides/androidjava/create-a-chart-in-a-microsoft-powerpoint-presentation/) and [title: Aspose.Slides for Android via Java](/slides/androidjava/create-a-chart-in-a-microsoft-powerpoint-presentation/).

 {{% /alert %}}
 ## **Creating a Chart**